mirix/poshforcow/README.md

 INSTALL

 1. Open PowerShell and change directory to the place to which you have cloned or expanded the poshforcow-master folder.
-You should have four files: Install.ps1, cowsay.psm1, fortune.psm1 and poshcow.psm1.
+The foloowing four files are strictly required: Install.ps1, cowsay.psm1, fortune.psm1 and poshcow.psm1.
 2. Run the installation script:
    .\Install.ps1
 3. You are done!
 Just open a new PowerShell and have fun.